SecureworldProject/CHALLENGE_HOSTNAME/README.md

 # CHALLENGE_HOSTNAME
 comprueba si el el usuario tiene un PC corporativo

-the configuration file for C version (to test in validator)
+an example of the configuration file for C version (to test in validator) notice that we have use only 2 chars but depending on hostname polity you could use more chars.
+For example if all PC hostames begins with "NOKIA-$$$$$" then you can use 5 chars because all employeees share the same value for the first 5 chars of the hostname

 ```json
 {